xaya/democrit/README.md

 1. If the buyer is the maker, they add the previously stored signatures into the transaction and broadcast it.

+Note that both parties in this scheme know the full (unsigned) transaction before sharing their own signatures with the other party, so they can track the transaction by `btxid` in the Democrit GSP from that point on.
-The taker marks the order as "in progress" when they send their partial transaction to the maker, and then watches the Democrit GSP to see when the trade goes through based on their chosen trade ID.
-If it takes too long, they can cancel any time by just double spending one of their inputs (CHI or name).
+If it takes too long, they can cancel any time by just double spending one of their inputs (CHI or name).  *Before* they shared their signatures with the counterparty, they can "cancel" the trade simply by abandoning it.
-The maker constructs and broadcasts the final transaction, so they can track the progress simply through their wallet.
-Thus they can also show the trade as "in progress" until it is confirmed.

 Until the trade has gone through, both participants can check all the inputs of the transaction on the network to detect a potential double spend of any of them.
 If this happens, they know the trade failed and their client can show it as such.

+If the trade failed and the double spend has been confirmed a sufficient number of times, or if one party decides to abandon the trade before sending their own signatures (e.g. because the counterparty timed out), they may unlock their inputs in the wallet again to make them available for other trades or general use.